the plan for the future

 Is there too much debt or are interest rates too high?

 Natural Money is a theory about money, banking and interest.
-Don't stop reading now if you fear that this will be boring or incomprehensible.
-I know that Whatsapp, Facebook, Twitter, and most notably mobile phones are far more interesting than monetary theory.
-I made quite an effort to make this paper as entertaining as I possibly could, so that you won't fall asleep while reading it.
-I have written it down in normal language to make it more attractive to read.
-Natural Money isn't rocket science so you shouldn't be intimidated.
+Don't stop reading now if you fear that this is going to be boring or incomprehensible.
+You may think that Whatsapp, Facebook, Twitter and Netflix are far more interesting than these dreadful topics, and maybe you’re right, but I made quite an effort to explain it in plain language and to make it entertaining.
+As you may find out when reading this chapter, these topics are important.
+And really, the idea of Natural Money isn't very hard to understand.

 I presume that you have little or no knowledge of economics, so I will start with explaining what money is and what it is used for.
 Then I discuss the use of banks and how they do their magic trick, which is creating money from thin air.
 Also the role of the government is important because the government decides what is money and what is not.
 Then I will make a short trip into history and discuss how the current financial system came to be.

-Because of this, governments and central banks have tried to manage the economy.
-Governments have tried to manage economic growth with spending and central banks have tried the same with printing money and setting interest rates.
+Because of this, governments and central banks try to manage the economy.
+Governments try to manage economic growth with spending and central banks try the same with printing money and setting interest rates.
 But now governments are deeply in debt and interest rates are near zero so the old tricks may not work any more in the future.
 Finally, I will introduce Natural Money, an idea that can solve the coming financial crisis.
 I will only discuss an outline of the solution here.
 If you want to know more about it, you could read Economic Theory Of Natural Money.

 Despite these mind blowing advantages, humans did not need money for a long time because they lived in small bands and villages where everyone depended on each other and everyone helped each other .
 This meant, for example, that when a fisherman needed a hat, you would give him the hat, in the expectation that if you needed anything, someone else would provide it to you.
 You did someone a favour so that he or she was obliged to do something back.
 Villages were largely self-sufficient.
 Trade with the outside world was very limited so that it could be done with barter instead of money .